TiagoOlivoto/metan/cran-comments.md

 # Resubmission
-This is a resubmission for the new package 'metan'.
-Now in version 1.0.1.
-I have incorporated the feedback kindly provided by Martina Schmirl on Septempber 27th, 2019.
+This is a resubmission for the new package `metan`.
+Now in version 1.1.0, I have incorporated the feedback kindly provided by Martina Schmirl on Septempber 27th, 2019.
 See responses inline below.

 - Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace.
 That is not allow by CRAN policies.
 Please only write/save files if the user has specified a directory.
 In your examples/vignettes/tests you can write to tempdir().